-Example: Imagine you are given the job to sort items in the meat department at a grocery store.
+Example: Imagine you are given the job to sort items in the electronic items department at an electronic store.
 You realize that there are dozens of products and very less time to sort them manually.
 How will you use artificial intelligence, machine learning, and deep learning to help with your work?